-Here you will find tips and online tools which can be used mostly free of charge for the creation of Citizen Science projects, surveys and data visualisations.
-This compilation will serve as an overview and help for persons interested in this topic.
+Here you will find online tools which can be used mostly free of charge for the creation of Citizen Science projects, surveys and data visualisations.
+This compilation will serve as an overview.

 The list is not exhaustive and it will be expanded continuously.
 If you have any suggestions for other tools, we will be pleased to include them.
 Please send them to firstname.lastname@example.org.